ipfs/ipfs-docs/docs/concepts/file-systems.md

 :::

-If you, for example, have a file object accessible via a variable `examplePic` that you wanted to add it to the root directory and have it named `example.jpg`, you could run:
+To add a file object called `examplePic` to the root directory you could run:

 ````
 await ipfs.files.write('/example.jpg', examplePic, { create: true })